Last update June 2019

 Performance and Analytics Cookies

 These cookies are used to collect statistical information about visitors of the website and the pages they view.
-These cookies don’t collect information that identifies a visitor.
-All information these cookies collect is aggregated and used anonymously.
-Connelly Partners set Google Analytics cookies to gather this statistical information.
+Connelly Partners Dublin set Google Analytics cookies to gather this statistical information.

 Other third party cookies

 Some cookies that have been set on our website are not related to Connelly Partners Dublin.
 When you visit a page with content embedded from a third party such as YouTube, Twitter or Facebook, these service providers may set their own cookies on your web browser.